polyfy/polylith/readme.md

 - If we compare with the `com.a.x.y` namespace, it will match against `com.a` and return `library-a`.
 - If we compare with the `com.a.b.x` namespace, it will match against `com.a.b` and return `library-b`.

-The same library can occur more than once in the `ns->lib` mapping, as long as the namespaces are unique.
+The same library can occur more than once in the `ns-to-lib` mapping, as long as the namespaces are unique.

 ## Context